 - Why it is important to use a recommended marquee company?

 You would usually only need to speak to a marquee company if you are planning a full marquee wedding.
 However, in 2021 and 2022 couples are speaking to marquee companies to get extra flexibility for weddings in almost any type of country wedding venue.

-- Adding a marquee within the grounds allows more guests to attend the wedding reception, as long as it remains within the current government limitation of 15 guests.
+- Adding a marquee within the grounds allows more guests to attend the wedding reception, as long as it remains within the current government limitations.

 - A simple stretch marquee gives shelter from sun or rain so that guests can be outside

 - Marquee companies can provide structures for your band and an open-air dance floor

 - You may want to offer additional hand washing and toilet facilities for your guests

 There are many benefits to having a marquee venue for your wedding day.
 First and foremost, a marquee gives you full control and flexibility over your day.
 Marquees are the ultimate blank canvas, so you can decide exactly how you want your wedding to be and make it unique to you.
 You can choose your own furniture, fittings and lighting to style it any way you like.